glen-summers/BoostBeastBuildTest/README.md

 # BoostBeastBuildTest

-After being frustrated by struggling to compile boost beast web\websocket samples that include use of OpenSSL and targeting Windows I created a script to download and build dependencies from the original source
+After being frustrated by struggling to compile boost beast web\websocket samples that include use of OpenSSL and targeting Windows I created a script to download and build dependencies from the original source.

-Base requirement is that VisualStudio 2017 is installed, which is located by VsWhere https://github.com/Microsoft/vswhere
+The base requirement is that VisualStudio 2017 is installed, which is located by VsWhere https://github.com/Microsoft/vswhere

 The sequence is:
 * Bootstrap a non-admin Chocolatey install https://chocolatey.org/docs/installation#non-administrative-install